Passion fruit is an exotic purple fruit with a healthful nutritional profile and a range of health benefits.

 A person can remove the seeds by pressing the pulp through a strainer or cheesecloth and use the juice in a variety of ways, such as:

 - mixing with water and sugar to make a drink

 - adding the juice to other fruit juices, such as orange or pineapple

 - adding the juice to yogurt with other fruit

 - boiling it into a syrup that a person can make into many other things, such as sauces or desserts

 - making it into a jelly or jam

 - making it into a soft drink or wine

-Passion fruit does not respond well to heat preservation and canning, but people can freeze it for later use.
+Passion fruit does not respond well to heat preservation and canning, but a person can do it by combining it with other fruits that respond better to this method.
+People can freeze it for later use.